b1tdestr0yer/ReputationRecon/README.md

-# ReputationRecon - AI-Powered Security Assessment Tool
+# Secure Your App Health - AI-Powered Security Assessment Tool

 A comprehensive security assessment platform that generates CISO-ready trust briefs for applications in minutes.
 Built for security teams and CISOs who need accurate, concise, and source-grounded snapshots of a product's security posture.